Geizhals: metashop.at

-2004 a cooperation of the Austrian Economic Chamber with Geizhals offer metashop.at. metashop.at is a rented-online-shop-system and should give traiders a easy posibilty to online-trading.
+2004 a cooperation of the Austrian Economic Chamber with Geizhals offer metashop.at. metashop.at is a rented-online-shop-system and should give traders an easy possibility to online-trading.

 ISP-Comparison

-From 2002 to 2017 Geizhals offered a comparison for the yearly costs of internet provides (including modem/router,…).
+From 2002 to 2017 Geizhals offered a comparison for the yearly costs of internet provides (including modem/router,...).

 Features and Services

-A editorial board feeds the product database with product-features, data sheets, price histories, price alarms, shipping times and more.
+An editorial board feeds the product database with product-features, data sheets, price histories, price alarms, shipping times and more.

 Geizhals offers filters relating time since marked launch.

 Geizhals-Forum

-Geizhals manages a Forum since 2000, which can be used for Problems with products and traiders.
+Geizhals manages a Forum since 2000, which can be used for problems with products and traders.
 In 2019 the gossip-channel was closed, due to provocations & insults.